Lucasv-github/Magic/README.md

 Click the "Add ability" checkmark in the panel visible by once again typing /trigger magic_admin

-Finally "Give cheat book" can be clicked to give the player 2 guide books
+Finally "Give cheat book" can be clicked to give the player 2 guide books with more information